top of page

 9. Finding peace and acceptance.
 Helping the patient find meaning, peace and acceptance by recognizing their accomplishments, worth and impact.

 10. Supporting the patient and family at end of life and bereavement.
 I will guide you and your family through your vigil and post death options.
-In addition, I offer family bereavement services for 13 months after the patient's death.
+In addition, I offer family bereavement services for 13 months after the patient's death, as well as, facilitating family story telling times.

 End of Life Doula services can be in person at your home in Central Massachusetts, online or by phone.